Optimize your content for Udemy Business

-On Udemy Business, instructors reach employees from around the world.
+Through Udemy Business, instructors reach learners at companies around the world.
 From marketing to manufacturing, Python to presentation skills, these learners look to Udemy instructors to help turn their proficiency into mastery.
 Below, learn how to tailor your content to these professional learners.

-- Provide practice activities: Udemy Business courses with practice activities on average receive 40% more enrollments and 50% more consumption than those without.
-We recommend including at least one practice activity in every course section.
+- Provide real-world examples and opportunities for practice: Udemy Business learners want to understand the practical applications of what they’re learning, and they’re eager to learn by doing.
+On average, Udemy Business courses with practice activities receive more enrollments and consumption than those without.
+We recommend including frequent examples and at least one practice activity in every course section.

 The good news is that generally, the things that appeal to learners at work also appeal to learners at home.
-So while following these tips will make your course especially well suited to Udemy Business, it’ll also help you deliver a better experience for your individual students.
+So while following these tips will make your course especially well suited to Udemy Business, it’ll also help you deliver a better experience for all your learners.